rccorreia/software-engineer-roadmap/src/main/kotlin/computerScience/dataStructures/DataStructures.md

 ## Differences between Arrays and Lists

 Usually, we restrict the usage of arrays to performance-critical parts of our applications, because arrays are optimized for primitives.

+## Set

+--

+A lot of data structures are based on Arrays.
+Set is one of those cases.
+The simplest Set based on Array is overriding its insert method, making it search the entire data structure and only inserting if the value is not found